How to Implement Web Scraping in R

 • Visit each product page and collect the following data

-• Save these collected data to a CSV file
+• Save the collected data to a CSV file

-First, we need to import the required libraries.
+First, you need to import the mentioned libraries.

 library('httr')